gwu-libraries/social-feed-manager/docs/mgmt_commands.rst

      ./manage.py filterstream –save

-Filterstream can also take a parameter corresponding to the number of an individidual TwitterFilter, e.g.
+*filterstream* can also take a parameter corresponding to the number of an individidual TwitterFilter, e.g.

 .. code-block:: none

      ./manage.py filterstream 4 –save

-This will run filterstream only for the TwitterFilter with an id of 4.
+This will run *filterstream* only for the TwitterFilter with an id of 4.
 If no TwitterFilter number is given, filterstream will run for all active TwitterFilters.

 Information on the Twitter API filter streaming resource: